Android-Boot-Manager/droidboot_device_volla_yggdrasil/README.md

 * to try out an alternative operating system (without overwriting the existing installation)
-* boot from a secure external storage (SD card) for special security like ensuring an untampered operating system, prevent persistent viruses and tracking software
+* boot from a secure external storage (SD card) for special security like
+  * ensuring an untampered operating system
+  * prevent persistent viruses and tracking software

 ## About Volla phone

-The [Volla Phone](https://volla.online/de/) (code name `yggdrasil`) is a privacy-focused mobile device which supports different operating systems (customized Android, [Ubuntu Touch](https://ubuntu-touch.io/) and [SailfishOS](https://sailfishos.org/)) and was successfully sponsored by a [kickstarter campaign in 2020](https://www.kickstarter.com/projects/volla/volla-phone-designed-with-simplicity-and-security-in-mind).
+The [Volla Phone](https://volla.online/de/) (code name `yggdrasil`) is a privacy-focused mobile device which supports different operating systems (customized Android, [Ubuntu Touch](https://ubuntu-touch.io/) and [SailfishOS](https://sailfishos.org/))

+It was successfully sponsored by a [kickstarter campaign in 2020](https://www.kickstarter.com/projects/volla/volla-phone-designed-with-simplicity-and-security-in-mind).

 The phone hardware is “Made in Germany” from the experienced hardware partner [Gigaset](https://www.gigaset.com/hq_en/).